djwrisley/RLAC/_pages/assessmentS26.md

 **Detailed instructions and rubrics will be provided in the [Assignments](../assignments/assignment-1-guidelines/) section.**

 **Submission Dates:**
-- Assignment 1: Friday, May 1
+- Assignment 1: TBA
-- Assignment 2: Friday, May 23
+- Assignment 2: TBA
+- Assigment 3: TBA

 ___